artcuddy/project5-foodsnap-backend/TESTING.md

 <br />

 ### Posts List View
-- Created 3 tests to make sure users can retrieve all foodSNAPS, a logged in user can update their foodSNAPS, and a logged out user cannot create a foodSNAP.
+- Created 3 tests to make sure users can retrieve all foodSNAPS a logged in user can update their foodSNAPS and a logged out user cannot create a foodSNAP.

 ```
 class PostListViewTests(APITestCase):